suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		-  Response:
 		   { 'status': 'OK', 'message': string }
 		   { 'status': 'NG', 'message': string }
+		   //
 		   // LDSUUUID refers to the sensor["source"].
 Refer to GET LDS BUS SENSORS.
 		   // NUMBER refers to the sensor["number"].
 Refer to GET LDS BUS SENSORS.
 		   // SENSORNAME refers to the sensor["sensorname"].
 Refer to GET LDS BUS SENSORS.
+		   //
+		   // NOTIFICATION structure inside the sensor class data => data["notification"] 'notification': { // this notification object is generic for UART/GPIO/I2C 'messages': [
+		                { 'message': string, 'enable': boolean }, // for GPIO, index 0 will always refer to message on activation { 'message': string, 'enable': boolean }  // for GPIO, index 1 will always refer to message on deactivation ],
+		            'endpoints' : {
+		                'mobile': {
+		                    'enable': boolean,
+		                    'recipients': string, // can be multiple items separated by comma },
+		                'email': {
+		                    'enable': boolean,
+		                    'recipients': string, // can be multiple items separated by comma },
+		                'notification': {
+		                    'enable': boolean,
+		                    'recipients': string, // can be multiple items separated by comma },
+		                'modem': {
+		                    'enable': boolean,
+		                    'recipients': string, // can be multiple items separated by comma },
+		                'storage': {
+		                    'enable': boolean,
+		                    'recipients': string, // can be multiple items separated by comma },
+		            }
+		        }
+		   //
+		   // TEMPERATURE class
+		   data: {
+		           "mode": int,
+		           "threshold": {"value": int, "min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "hardware": {"devicename": string},
+		           "notification": json_obj,
+		      }
+		   //
+		   // HUMIDITY class
+		   data: {
+		           "mode": int,
+		           "threshold": {"value": int, "min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "hardware": {"devicename": string},
+		           "notification": json_obj,
+		      }
+		   //
+		   //   mode is an index to the list of modes
+		   //     ["Single Threshold", "Dual Threshold", "Continuous"]
+		   //   threshold
+		   //     if Single Threshold:
+		   //       value is used
+		   //     if Dual Threshold:
+		   //       min and max are used
+		   //   activate is an index to the list of activates
+		   //     ["Out of range", "Within range"]
+		   //   alert type is an index of the value in the list of alerts
+		   //     ["Once", "Continuously"]
+		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
+		   //   notification refers to the the same notification settings for MENOS alerting
+		   //   hardware
+		   //     appears when mode is continuous
+		   //

 		K. GET LDSU DEVICE (SENSOR/ACTUATOR) PROPERTIES
 		-  Request: